some-natalie/some-natalie/_posts/2024-06-24-git-identity.md

 image: /assets/graphics/2024-06-14-whodunnit-git-repo/rumpelstiltskin.webp
 ---

 > Can you guess who I am?[^rumplestiltskin] 😈  It turns out distributed identity management is an oxymoron.
 Here's what you can know and how to stay sane(ish) through your code audit.
-This is an expanded set of slides and resources since shown live on 14 June 2024 at [BSides Boulder 2024](https://bsidesboulder.org/).
+This is an expanded set of slides and resources since shown live on 14 June 2024 at [BSides Boulder 2024](https://bsidesboulder.org/) ([YouTube](https://www.youtube.com/watch?v=A2tQhigHUNE) recording).
 >
 >🪻 [Overview here, if you missed it!](../git-code-audits) 🪻
 {: .prompt-info}